-- (5) The name of the employee who received the product. - (6) Records demonstrating compliance by the licensee with state and federal rules and regulations regarding reporting and taxation of income received. - (b) The records shall be kept for a minimum of seven years. - (c) The division may make any examination of the books and records of any licensee and may visit and inspect the premises of any licensee that the division may deem necessary to perform its duties under this chapter. - (d) If the licensee or any employee of the licensee refuses, impedes, obstructs, or interferes with an inspection pursuant to this chapter or local ordinance, or if the licensee fails to maintain or provide the books and records required by this section, the license may be summarily suspended and the division shall directly commence proceedings for the revocation of the license in accordance with this chapter. - (e) All cultivation, dispensing, and retail sales licensees shall be subject to an annual audit by the State Auditor in order to ensure proper documentation is kept at each site or facility.

-26052. (a) This chapter shall not apply to, and shall have no diminishing effect on, the rights and protections granted to a patient or a primary caregiver pursuant to the Compassionate Use Act of 1996.

-- (b) (1) A patient who cultivates, possesses, stores, manufactures, or transports cannabis exclusively for his or her personal medical use but who does not sell or distribute cannabis to any other person is not, thereby, engaged in commercial cannabis activity and is, therefore, exempt from the licensure requirements of this chapter. - (2) A primary caregiver who cultivates, possesses, stores, manufactures, transports, donates, or provides cannabis exclusively for the personal medical purposes of a specified qualified patient for whom he or she is the primary caregiver within the meaning of Section 11362.7 of the Health and Safety Code but who does not receive remuneration for these activities except for compensation in full compliance with subdivision (c) of Section 11362.765 of the Health and Safety Code is not, thereby, engaged in commercial cannabis activity and is, therefore, exempt from the licensure requirements of this chapter. - 26054. (a) The division Each regulatory authority shall, as soon as practicable following January 1, 2016, allow a qualified applicant for licensure to apply for and receive a provisional license to engage in commercial cannabis activity so as to ensure an adequate supply of medical cannabis upon full implementation of this chapter. - (b) The division Each regulatory authority shall establish appropriate fees not to exceed dollars (\$) for the issuance of a provisional license under its jurisdiction pursuant to this chapter. - (c) The division shall accept applications for provisional commercial licenses for medical cannabis activity as follows: - (1) The division shall request that every city or county provide the division with a list of approved entities providing medical cannabis to qualified patients and caregivers within the city or county's jurisdiction, if any, the location at which the entity is operating, and the names of the persons who operate the entity.
-If the jurisdiction represents that the entity has been operating in compliance with local laws and regulations, or has limited immunity under local laws, including, but not limited to, Measure D, approved by the voters of the City of Los Angeles at the May
+- (b) The records shall be kept for a minimum of seven years. - (c) The division-Regulatory authorities and any relevant local agency may make any examination of the books and records of any licensee and may visit and inspect the premises of any licensee that the division regulatory authority or local agency may deem necessary to perform its their duties under this chapter or local ordinance. - (d) If the licensee or any employee of the licensee refuses, impedes, obstructs, or interferes with an inspection pursuant to this chapter or local ordinance, or if the licensee fails to maintain or provide the books and records required by this section, the license may be summarily suspended and the division shall directly commence proceedings for the revocation of the license in accordance with this chapter. - (e) All cultivation, dispensing, and retail sales licensees shall be subject to an annual audit, as specified by the regulatory authority, in order to ensure proper documentation is kept at each site or facility.
+The reasonable costs of the audit shall be paid for by the licensee. - 26052. (a) This chapter shall not apply to, and shall have no diminishing effect on, the rights and protections granted to a patient or a primary caregiver pursuant to the Compassionate Use Act of 1996. - (b) (1) A patient who cultivates, possesses, stores, manufactures, or transports cannabis exclusively for his or her personal medical use but who does not-sell or provide, donate, sell, or distribute cannabis to any other person is not, thereby, engaged in commercial cannabis activity and is, therefore, exempt from the licensure requirements of this chapter. - (2) A primary caregiver who cultivates, possesses, stores, manufactures, transports, donates, or provides cannabis exclusively for the personal medical purposes of-a no more than five specified qualified patient for whom he or she is the primary caregiver within the meaning of Section 11362.7 of the Health and Safety Code but who does not receive remuneration for these activities except for compensation in full compliance with subdivision (c) of Section 11362.765 of the Health and Safety Code is not, thereby, engaged in commercial cannabis activity and is, therefore, exempt from the licensure requirements of this chapter.